oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/GPU/nim-gpu-oke/README.md

 * You have a [container registry](https://docs.oracle.com/en-us/iaas/Content/Registry/home.htm).
 * You have an [Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrypushingimagesusingthedockercli.htm#Pushing_Images_Using_the_Docker_CLI) to push/pull images to/from the registry.
 * Ability for your instance to authenticate via [instance principal](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm)
-* You have access to NVIDIA AI Entreprise to pull the containers.
+* You have access to NVIDIA AI Entreprise to pull the NIM containers.
 * You are familiar with Kubernetes and Helm basic terminology.
-* A HuggingFace account with an Access Token configured to download llama2-7B-chat
+* You have a HuggingFace account with an Access Token configured to download llama2-7B-chat

 # Walkthrough